SHANKAR VEDANTAM, HOST:

 VEDANTAM: In November, 1968, Don Laub performed California's first gender reassignment surgery.

-LAUB: Yeah, we were more than prepared for all of the things that might happen.
+LAUB: Yeah, we were more than prepared for all the things that might happen.
 And the surgery went fine.
-It took about 3 1/2 hours, and we did it with the skin graft method and no problem.
+It took about three and a half hours, and we did it with the skin graft method and no problem.

 VEDANTAM: Don soon became one of the world's leading experts on gender reassignment surgery.
 He started a program.
 His reputation grew, a reputation for being a good surgeon and a tough gatekeeper.
 He turned away many people because he felt they weren't good candidates for surgery.
 Sandy Stone vividly remembers her first appointment with him in the mid-'70s.